Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Introduction

 \subsubsection{Architecture, Composition, and Characteristics of SAG(S)IN}

-The starting point is the macro-vision and architectural definition of 6G. \cite{Saad6Gvison} approaches 6G from its driving applications, technological trends, and enabling technologies, establishing SAGIN as one of the key architectures and emphasizing its multi-dimensional performance requirements for high reliability, low latency, and high data rates.
+In the macro-vision and architectural design of 6G, \cite{Saad6Gvison} approaches 6G from its driving applications, technological trends, and enabling technologies, establishing SAGIN as one of the key architectures and emphasizing its multi-dimensional performance requirements for high reliability, low latency, and high data rates.
 Building on this foundation, \cite{liu2018space} delves deeper into the core network challenges of SAGIN, systematically reviewing issues such as heterogeneity, dynamic topology, and high latency in network design, resource allocation, and protocol optimization, while also exploring traditional network solutions like SDN/NFV.

 As the architecture becomes more defined, research has begun to shift towards specific enabling technologies and key sub-domains.
 In the area of intelligent O\&M, \cite{jia2024service} explores an edge intelligence (EI)-driven SAGIN architecture, emphasizing the use of deep reinforcement learning (DRL) for resource management and computation offloading.
-Although this study does not directly discuss twinning technology, the reliance of its DRL algorithms on high-frequency environmental interaction and massive data indirectly corroborates the necessity and importance of introducing twinning technology as a virtual training environment.
 In the domain of wireless communication, \cite{cao2025survey} conducts an in-depth study focused on near-space communications (NS-COM) within SAGSIN, exhaustively analyzing its channel characteristics and networking optimization.

-While these studies have thoroughly summarized the SAG(S)IN architecture, as well as its O\&M and optimization within certain sub-domains, they lack detailed methodologies for how such tasks are to be accomplished.
-Specifically, they leave key questions unresolved, such as how to obtain large-scale samples in highly dynamic networks and how to overcome the high cost of physical experiments needed for training intelligent algorithms.
+Although these study does not directly discuss twinning technology, the reliance of their algorithms on high-frequency environmental interaction and massive data indirectly corroborates the necessity and importance of introducing twinning technology as a virtual training environment.